 Propidium iodide (PI), CFP, YFP, Venus, GFP, mCherry, dTomato, RFP, dsRed, PE, FITC, PerCP, APC, Alexa647, Cy5, Alexa633, Alexa488, APC-Cy7, Pe-Cy7 among others can be detected on both FACS machines (FACSAriaII and FACSFusion).

-What do I need to bring with me to my sort appointment?
+What do I need to bring to my sorting appointment?

 Which controls do I need?

---> We recommend the use of unlabeled cells, single stained tubes and FMO controls in addition to experimental controls for most (immuno) phenotyping projects
+We recommend the use of unlabeled cells, single stained cells, and FMO controls in addition to experimental controls for most (immune) phenotyping projects.

-DNA cell cycle projects usually do not require unlabeled cells
+DNA cell cycle staining projects usually do not require unlabeled cells.

-Questions regarding experimental design should be discussed with us prior to experimentation
+Questions regarding experimental design should be discussed with us prior to conducting the experiments.

 What can I sort into?

 You can collect your cells/particles into 2 mL or 1.5 mL Eppendorf tubes, 5 mL FACS tubes (4 populations simultaneously) OR 15 mL Falcon tubes (2 populations simultaneously) OR into one plate at a time (6/12/24/96/384 wells).